- Not all lung cancers are of the same type, stage or treated similarly.

 For stage 4 lung adenocarcinoma (subset of NSCLC), further testing of EFGR and EML4-ALK mutation are routinely done in Malaysia.

-ROS1 rearranged mutation drivers is not routinely done although targetable treatment is available.
+ROS1 rearranged mutation driver testing is not routinely done although targetable treatment is available. (free testing now available in Malaysia)

 Those with detected mutation/ presence of oncogenic driver mutation will benefit from targeted therapies (gefitinib, erlotinib, afatinib, osimertinib, crizotinib, ceritinib, alectinib).

-Patients without oncogenic mutation (EGFR, ALK) driver are further tested on the percentage of PD-L1-expression in tumour +/- immune cells (some latest immunotherapy do not even need testing).
+Patients without oncogenic mutation (EGFR, ALK, ROS1) driver is further tested on the percentage of PD-L1-expression in tumour +/- immune cells (some latest immunotherapy do not even need testing, eg. atezolizumab in 2nd line treatment).

 Certain patients with positive PD-L1 expression in tumour cells will benefit from immunotherapy treatment (pembrolizumab, nivolumab, atezolizumab, avelumab).

-The subgroup analysis of the above two large studies showed no improvement in overall survival in patients with positive oncogenic mutation driver (EGFR) treated with immunotherapy.
+The subgroup analysis of the above two large phase 3 studies showed no improvement in overall survival in patients with positive oncogenic mutation driver (EGFR) treated with immunotherapy.

 In current practice: